ITGlobal/CLI/docs/table/index.md

 ## Output

-By default table builders renders table output to console.
+By default table builders renders table output to standard output.
 However, there are few helpers to customize output:

 * Add a `maxWidth` parameter to `Draw()` method to override table max allowed width: